No, the Nokia 3310 (2017) India Price Has Not Been Officially Announced

 Amazon's Fire TV Stick is here, but the Indian Apps Just Don't Seem Ready

-HMD Global at MWC 2017 launched a revamped version of the iconic Nokia 3310, which arguably stole the show.
-The feature phone is expected to go on sale in Germany and Austria on April 28, but interestingly the phone has already made it on to an Indian retailer site priced at Rs.
+Nokia 3310 (2017) stole the show at MWC 2017 in Barcelona, getting more attention than all the other Nokia Android phones combined at the mega expo.
+The rebooted Nokia 3310 is expected to go on sale in Germany and Austria on April 28, but interestingly the phone has already made it on to an Indian retail site at price of Rs.
 3,899.

-The Nokia 3310 (2017) has been been spotted on Indian retailer OnlyMobiles.com where it is priced at Rs.
-3,899 and is listed as "Coming Soon".
+The India price of Nokia 3310 (2017) has been been spotted on Indian retailer OnlyMobiles.com, where it is priced at Rs.
+3,899 with the "Coming Soon" tag.
 Apart from detailing the specifications, the site also lists that it will be available in Warm Red, Dark Blue, Yellow and Grey colour options.

 There has been no official word from HMD Global on the Nokia 3310 (2017) pricing and availability and one should take this listing with a handful of salt.
 HMD Global told Gadgets 360 back in March that the Nokia 3310 will likely be launched in India in Q2 ahead of the Nokia-branded smartphones, and the company reiterated the same when Gadgets 360 reached out for a statement on Tuesday.
 The company confirmed that the Nokia 3310 (2017) price in India revealed by the OnlyMobile listing is unofficial, and it has not made any announcements regarding the same.